telenordigital/goconnect/README.md

-## Getting your own CONENCT ID client config
+## Getting your own CONNECT ID client config
 You can get your own CONNECT client configuration by going to the https://docs.telenordigital.com/ site and filling out the form there.
 Processing takes a business day or two.
 In the meanwhile you can use the client